-5G is expected to have much higher speeds and capacity, and much lower latency, than 4G.
+5G has much higher speeds and capacity, and much lower latency, than 4G.

-Because 5G can send and receive signals pretty much instantaneously, it is expected that 5G will offer mobile internet speeds of more than 10 Gbps.
+Because 5G can send and receive signals pretty much instantaneously, 5G offers mobile internet speeds of more than 10 Gbps.
 That is approximately one hundred times faster than 4G.

-The latency will be less than a millisecond with 5G.
-Which means, theoretically, you could download a feature-length movie in HD in less than a few seconds.
+The latency is less than a millisecond with 5G.
+This means, theoretically, you could download a feature-length movie in HD in less than a few seconds.

 There are billions of existing and forthcoming WiFi-only devices on the market such as tablets, entertainment systems, and computer peripherals.
 They’re not going to disappear anytime soon.